Section 504 Plans in Utah

 How does Section 504 work in Utah?

 Section 504 of the Rehabilitation Act of 1973 is a federal civil rights statute that in Utah, as in all states, protects students with disabilities who may not qualify for special education under IDEA but who need accommodations to access education on an equal basis.
 A student qualifies for a 504 plan if they have a physical or mental impairment that substantially limits one or more major life activities — a broader standard than IDEA eligibility.
 Utah's special education rules (Utah Admin.
-Code R277-750) govern IDEA-based services; Section 504 plans are a separate track enforced by the U.S. Department of Education's Office for Civil Rights (OCR).
-Utah LEAs must have a designated 504 coordinator and an established grievance procedure under 34 CFR 104.7.
+Code R277-750) govern IDEA-based services; Section 504 plans are a separate track.
+USBE provides Section 504 guidance and resources through the Student Services division, and publishes a comprehensive guide titled 'Equal Rights for All Students: A Guide to Section 504' (updated August 2024).
+Utah LEAs must designate a Section 504 coordinator and maintain a grievance procedure under 34 CFR 104.7; USBE maintains a directory of all Utah Section 504 coordinators on its website.
+Under Utah Admin.
+Code R277-404-4, a student's Section 504 accommodation plan team determines the student's participation and accommodations for statewide assessments consistent with the Utah Participation and Accommodations Policy.
 Unlike IEPs, 504 plans do not require a Utah disability category or need for specialized instruction; they focus on accommodations and services that provide equal access.
 Key differences: IEPs require a qualifying disability category, adverse effect on educational performance, and need for special education; 504 plans cover any qualifying impairment with a substantial limitation on a major life activity; IEPs mandate annual review and triennial reevaluation while 504 plans have no federally mandated review schedule.
 Students who are exited from IDEA services upon graduation or aging out should be evaluated for potential 504 eligibility if they have a continuing disability.
+Section 504 OCR complaints may be filed with the U.S. DOE Office for Civil Rights.

 What Utah Requires